gmile/gmile.github.io/2016-02-19-rails-state-of-mind-pt1.md

 I was going to write a blog in Ruby on Rails.
 While on a paper, blog didn’t look like a hard task to tackle.
 You have what, posts, comments and categories?
 That sounds easy.
 Besides, I’ve heard that with Rails you can write a blog in 15 minutes.
 With that I knew I could easily get some help on the internet.

 Running two scaffold commands to generate posts and comments didn’t take much time.
-As a result of that I felt in loved scaffold!
+I fell in love with code/boilerplate generators!
 It did so much for me.
 It was leaving me wondering what’s going on and how all these files generated relate to each other, but I didn’t pay much attention to it.
 “My Rails app probably needs all these files, so I better use generator whenever I can.
 Period”.

-After following the guides, and finally I got my blog working.
+After following the guides, I finally got my blog working.
 I learned one thing out of that: I need to pay a lot of attention when I read guides.
-If I do something wrong, I will have to go a few steps back, remove the newly generated files and start all over by running the scaffold once again.
+If I do something wrong, I will have to go a few steps back, remove the newly generated files and start all over by running the `rails generate` once again.
 Stepping aside from guides meant death.

 I quickly realised I needed tags for my blog posts.
 But how the hell am I going to do that?.
 How do I _tell Rails that I needed tags_?
 To understand the implementation end-to-end, I wanted to implement tags from scratch but I didn’t know where to start.
 After googling and asking out, someone suggested I should just use this Rails plugin called acts_as_taggable.